soumyadipcsis/SamaTulyata4PLC/README.md

 # Ecclipse plugin
- First version of *Petri net* based equivalence checker Ecclipse plugin version is also available Published at [ATVA 2017](https://link.springer.com/chapter/10.1007/978-3-319-68167-2_8) for further comparison.
+ First version of *Petri net* based equivalence checker Ecclipse plugin version is also available [SamaTulyata](https://github.com/santonus/equivchecker) and Published at [ATVA 2017](https://link.springer.com/chapter/10.1007/978-3-319-68167-2_8) for further comparison.
 However, it works on C language.
-The tool name is [SamaTulyata](https://github.com/santonus/equivchecker).